Webb telescope deployments complete as side mirrors rotate into place

 Each segment features six mechanical actuators allowing movement in six directions.
 A seventh actuator can push or pull on the center of a segment to ever so slightly distort its shape if needed.

 Before alignment, the 18 segments will produce 18 separate images.
-Using using one of Webb's infrared cameras, engineers will map the alignment of each segment and send commands to adjust the orientation and curvature as required to produce a single, sharply-focused image.
+Using Webb's infrared camera, engineers will map the alignment of each segment and send commands to adjust the orientation and curvature as required to produce a single, sharply-focused image.
+The process is expected to last several months.

-"You've got to get these 18 mirrors to act as one mirror," NASA Project Manager Bill Ochs said before launch.
-"So when we get on orbit, we go through what we call a wavefront sensing process, but really it's the focusing process.
-When you start out, if you're looking at one star, you're going to have 18 images and you need to get that down to one.
+"This telescope is not ready out of the box," Rigby said.
+"The first images are going to be ugly.
+It's going to be blurry, 18 of these little images all over the sky. ...
+It's like we have 18 mirrors that are right now little prima donnas, all doing their own thing ... and we have to make them work like a chorus.
+That is a methodical, laborious process."

-"So we use the actuators on the back of the mirror, there are motors on the back of each mirror that allow you to move the mirrors up and down, back and forth, in and out as well as change shape slightly."
+But at the end of commissioning in about six months, images will be unveiled "that are designed to showcase what this telescope can do and ... really knock everybody's socks off."

 for more features.